Yamawaki Masataka: Later years, 1951–1974

 Yamawaki returned to his hometown where he practiced his hobbies of reading, gardening, and fishing.
-When his wife died in 1956, he moved to Tokyo to live with his son.
+When his wife died in 1956, he moved to Tokyo to live with his son Masafumi, who was vice-president of a transistor company.

 He told friends that he was ashamed of what he had done during World War II and did not desire to be seen in a public role again.
 However, he was repeatedly implored by political figures, including Kōchi Governor Mizobuchi Masumi, to contribute to his community.
 Finally, in 1959, he accepted the position of headmaster of Tosa House, a dormitory for Kōchi students taking classes in Tokyo.
 He enjoyed working with youth and was highly respected by the students.

 As a talented calligrapher, he also began to accept requests to provide calligraphy samples, and today his calligraphy still appears at many sites throughout his home prefecture.
 Though he initially refused to replace Hata Shunroku as the head of Kaikosha, a veterans' association, he eventually agreed after persistent urging from his former colleagues.
 He served as Kaikosha chairman between 1963 and 1969.

 After definitively retiring in 1969, he suffered a stroke in 1974 and was rushed to a hospital in Saitama Prefecture, where he died on 21 April 1974.
 His funeral, held on 1 May, was attended by many dignitaries, including the incumbent prime minister Tanaka Kakuei and former prime minister Kishi Nobusuke, and Emperor Hirohito sent a letter of condolence.
 Yamawaki was buried at Aoba-en Cemetery in Saitama Prefecture.
 Among those who reached the rank of full general in the Imperial Japanese Army, he was the third last to die, survived only by two former imperial princes, Asaka Yasuhiko and Higashikuni Naruhiko.
 In Japan, various writers have praised him as a "general who loved peace", though historian Narrelle Morris has criticized this description as "hyperbolic".